 The full set of the GtoG reports and deliverables are available on the GtoG website!
 Just click on this link and you will access a page where you can download them.

-- The inventory of current practices for deconstruction, recycling and re-incorporation in the manufacturing process of the recycled gypsum
+- Preliminary study:- The inventory of current practices for deconstruction, recycling and re-incorporation in the manufacturing process of the recycled gypsum

-- The European manual of best practices for the audit of building prior to deconstruction
+- Dismantling VS Demolition: -The European handbook of best practices for controlled deconstruction of gypsum system -The European manual of best practices for the audit of building prior to deconstruction

 Closed loop recycling involves a close collaboration among all the stakeholders throughout the entire value chain: from the dismantling and collection of plasterboard waste in buildings, via the recycling of this waste and culminating with the reincorporation of the recycled gypsum by the plasterboard manufacturing plants, in order to create a highly efficient reverse logistics.